||OUR ESTATE WAGONS

 You may think it strange that I should look under "eBay-Motors" for something that has no motor, but

 that is where eBay insists on placing them.
 I have complained to eBay about this, but my protests fall on deaf

 ears.
 It seems to be the aim of eBay to confuse buyers and frustrate sellers.

 I have my eBay portal set to sort items according to the time remaining on auctions.
 My search showed a Roadmaster

 Estate Wagon near the top of the list, and out of curiosity, I clicked on it.
 The car was very similar to ours and

 although the starting bid was low, no one was bidding on it.
 I checked the details.
 The burgundy color was

-on it, but everything else looked good.
+on it and everything else looked good.